ralupopa/EXAMPLES-NewInputSystem--CoinCollector-CSharp/README.md

 This project contains C# AltTester tests for a project using the [New Input System](https://altom.com/alttester/docs/sdk/pages/commands.html#input-actions).

 The tested actions are:
-- tap object
+- BeginTouch, EndTouch
-- key down / key up
+- Click
-- press key
+- PressKey
-- click object
+- Scroll
-- scroll
+- Swipe
-- begin / end touch
+- Tap
-- tap simulated with swipe.
+- KeyDown, KeyUp